 On October 11, the Dental Care Alliance discovered an ongoing attack from mid-September.
 Even though the organization was able to contain the attack by October 13, reports estimate that more than one million dental care patient records could have been breached.
 This includes important personal information like addresses, diagnoses, billing information, and more.
 News about the breach has become more widespread since the Dental Care Alliance began notifying those who might be impacted by the attack this week.

 But what is the Dental Care Alliance?
 The business, based in Sarasota, FL, serves as a dental support organization.
-As such, they're affiliated with over 320 practices across 20 states, according to their website.
+As such, they're affiliated with over 320 practices across 20 states,

 So far, the organization claims that there is no evidence that malicious acts have taken place in regard to patients' information.
 However, questions over lawsuits and remediation efforts have been brought up as the scope of the breach becomes more well-known.

 According to David Quigley, who acts as general counsel for the DCA, the organization has reported the breach to all necessary regulatory bodies and the 1,004,304 patients who might have been impacted by mail.

 "We will continue to do all that is necessary and appropriate to support and inform impacted individuals in the days ahead," Quigley explained.